Alexander Svirsky

-Saint Alexander became known for his righteous life and contemplative miracles, including the appearances of the Trinity and the Virgin Mary with the Holy Child.
-The Russian Orthodox Church canonized Alexander Svirsky in the year of 1547.
-His feast day is commemorated on April 17 and August 30, according to the Eastern Orthodox liturgical calendar.
+Alexander became known for his righteous life and contemplative miracles, including the appearances of the Trinity and the Virgin Mary with the Holy Child.
+The veneration of Alexander began immediately after his death.
+In 1545, his disciple Herodion (Kochnev) wrote his vita (life) with the blessing of Metropolitan Macarius of Moscow and Archbishop Feodosiy of Novgorod.
+The Russian Orthodox Church canonized Alexander Svirsky as a saint in 1547.
+His feast day is commemorated on 17 April and 30 August, according to the Eastern Orthodox liturgical calendar.